 1 tall can (14.75 ounces) wild Alaska sockeye salmon

-1. Place spaghetti in a large skillet, sauté pan, or saucepan and cover with water.
+1. Place spaghetti in a large pot and cover with water.
 Add a small pinch of salt.
 Bring to a boil over high heat, stirring occasionally to prevent pasta from sticking.

-2. Meanwhile, in a medium skillet, combine 8 tablespoons oil, garlic, anchovies, and red pepper flakes.
+2. Meanwhile, in a medium skillet, combine 1/2 cup oil, garlic, anchovies, and red pepper flakes.
 Cook over medium heat until garlic is very lightly golden, about 5 minutes.
 (Adjust heat as necessary to keep it gently sizzling.)
 Add capers and olives and stir to combine.

 3. Add tomatoes, stir to combine, and bring to a gentle simmer.
 Continue to simmer until pasta is cooked to just under al dente (about 1 minute less than the package recommends).

-4. Using tongs, transfer pasta to sauce.
-Alternatively, drain pasta through a colander, reserving 1 cup of the pasta water.
-Add drained pasta to sauce.
+4. Drain pasta through a colander, reserving 1 cup of the pasta water.
+Add drained pasta to skillet with sauce.